 Sell donated gold and silver from Yeovil charity shops, online and by post.

 Yeovil charity shops take in donated gold, silver and old jewellery, and GoldPaid gives their teams a clear way to value and sell it.
 Volunteers ask online on WhatsApp and send photos first, then GoldPaid arranges a free prepaid Royal Mail Special Delivery label so the items travel securely.
 A no-obligation written valuation arrives.
 When the charity accepts, it is paid by Faster Payments into its registered bank account.
-When it declines, the items come back fully insured.
+When it declines, the items come back tracked, with Royal Mail cover.
 No shop visit is needed.

 How does a Yeovil charity shop sell donated gold and silver?A volunteer photographs the items and sends them to GoldPaid online on WhatsApp, asking any questions first.
 A free prepaid Royal Mail Special Delivery label is then sent to the shop, the parcel is examined on arrival, and a written valuation comes back with no obligation.
 If the charity accepts, payment goes by Faster Payments to its registered bank account.
-If it declines, everything is returned fully insured.
+If it declines, everything is returned tracked, with Royal Mail cover.

 Charity shops in Yeovil